msamribeiro/parallel-corpus/README.md

 ## Download

-*The download link will appear soon.*
+*Download will be made available soon.*